rusuly/mysql_cdc/README.md

 # mysql_cdc
 MySQL/MariaDB binlog replication client for Rust

-This library is a port of my C# project.
-For the complete documentation refer to its page [MySqlCdc](https://github.com/rusuly/MySqlCdc)

 ## Limitations
-Please note the lib is **WIP** and currently has the following limitations:
+Please note the lib currently has the following limitations:
 - Supports only standard auth plugins `mysql_native_password` and `caching_sha2_password`.
 - **Currently, the library doesn't support SSL encryption.**
 - **GTID replication is work in progress.**